TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Introduction

+\item We evaluate {\tool} on CARLA ,LGSVL and MetaDrive simulation platforms, generating 284 scenarios from 54 traffic rules to test seven ADSs.
+These tests uncovered 610 errors in five ADSs, with detailed logs facilitating root cause analysis. \end{itemize}

-The rest of the paper is organized as follows: Section~\ref{sec:background} introduces the current practice of generating test scenarios and the conception of LLMs.
-Section~\ref{sec:method} describes the proposed test generation framework.
-Section~\ref{sec:experiment} introduces research questions and experiment settings.
-Section~\ref{sec:result} demonstrates the experiment results.
-Section~\ref{sec:related_work} introduces and compares related works.
-Section~\ref{sec:threat} describes threats to the validity of the work.
-Section~\ref{sec:conclusion} summarizes the paper and proposes directions for future research.
+The rest of the paper is organized as follows: Section~\ref{sec:background} introduces the motivation of this work.
+Section~\ref{sec:method} describes the proposed framework.
+Section~\ref{sec:experiment} outlines research questions and experiment settings.
+Section~\ref{sec:result} presents the results.
+Section~\ref{sec:related_work} compares related works.
+Section~\ref{sec:threat} discusses threats to validity.
+Section~\ref{sec:conclusion} summarizes the findings and suggests future research directions.